Maternal and Child Health: Wisconsin Partner Profiles

 They are making mental health counseling more accessible to new and expectant parents experiencing perinatal mood and anxiety disorders (PMADS) by building a mental health workforce.
 Funds are used to hire qualified mental health professionals, develop training curriculum to educate other service providers, and increase community awareness of PMADS.

-Washburn County Public Health is using the Title V funds to provide evidence-based suicide prevention programming and mental health promotion activities within Washburn County.
+Washburn County Public Health uses Title V funds to provide evidence-based suicide prevention programming and mental health promotion activities within Washburn County.

 With Title V funds, the Wauwatosa Health Department has expanded programming in partnership with the Wauwatosa Public Library to provide story time sessions bringing caregivers and children together for hours of fun and learning through play.

-Learn more about Parent Resource hours and other family health services of the Winnebago County Health Department or by calling 920-232-3000.
+Learn more about parent resource hours and other family health services of the Winnebago County Health

 With Title V funds, WCASA has expanded efforts of supporting community-based organizations beyond sexual assault service providers to those working in maternal and child health.
 WCASA's role as a technical assistance provider is to support community-based organizations develop and maintain the necessary infrastructure to be successful.
 WCASA provides technical assistance and training on a wide range of organization development topics, including grant management; internal capacity building; community development; financial management; board development; and other topics, as identified.